 (Bold, our emphasis)

-Basically, whether due to diet, pathogens, over-vaccination, exposure to toxins, overuse of antibiotics, or any combination of these, cats with IBD undergo changes in the structure of the small intestine that set the stage for chronic diarrhea and/or vomiting, malabsorption, gut dysbiosis (the lack of beneficial bacteria) and leaky gut syndrome.
+Basically, whether due to diet, pathogens, over-vaccination, exposure to toxins, overuse of antibiotics, or any combination of these, cats with IBD undergo changes in the structure of the small intestine that set the stage for chronic diarrhea and/or vomiting, malabsorption, and gut dysbiosis (the lack of beneficial bacteria).
+In fact, it is - or becomes - a feedback loop, as inflammation can cause or contribute to gut dysbiosis in the same manner that gut dysbiosis can cause inflammation.

 Causes of IBD include